-How to make Chocolate Covered Strawberries – a simple and quick tutorial on how to make everyone’s favorite treat that is perfect for snacking, special occasions and even Valentine’s Day!
+How to make Chocolate Covered Strawberries – learn how to make everyone’s favorite treat with this simple and quick tutorial.

-Chocolate covered ANYTHING is always a family favorite!
-If you love these strawberries, you’ll love our Chocolate Covered Cherries, our easy Buckeyes, or even our chocolate covered Peanut Butter Balls.
+Chocolate-covered ANYTHING is always a family favorite!
+If you love these Chocolate Covered Strawberries, you’ll love our Chocolate Covered Cherries, our easy Buckeyes, or Peanut Butter Balls.

 Chocolate dipped strawberries

 I make Chocolate Covered Strawberries every Valentine’s Day.
-It’s sort of become tradition.
+It’s become a tradition.
 Not only do the hubby and I love them, but the kids have come to love this simple dessert idea.

 Best Chocolate for Dipping Strawberries

 When making Chocolate Dipped Strawberries, the first thing to decide is what kind of chocolate to use.

 There are a variety of different chocolate options for dipping strawberries.
 Most work just fine, but some have different results.
 We typically use one of the following:

 - Ghirardelli melting wafers (milk, white or dark chocolate)